 As far as I know, nobody who ever read Jack Vance was untouched by his writings.
 The Science Fiction and Fantasy Writers of America have made him their 14th Grand Master, ranking him together with writers like Robert Heinlein, Isaac Asimov, Joe Haldeman, Larry Niven and others.
 Everybody who reads science fiction or fantasy in earnest has heard his name and read at least some of his work.
 This article is not for you people; it is for the unknowers.

-Jack Vance (1916 - 2013) was a miner, student, sailor, jazz-player, traveller and of course writer.
+Jack Vance (1916 - 2013) was a miner, student, sailor, jazz-player, traveler and of course writer.
 Describing his work a bit like explaining zen.
-As soon as you start to characterise his writing, you create a limited frame that does not honor it.
+As soon as you start to characterize his writing, you create a limited frame that does not honor it.
 For example, in the first paragraph of this article I labeled him as a science fiction / fantasy writer, but Jack Vance does not fit this category, wide as it is.
 It is better to say that he has created his own genre, which is characterized by his unique style.
-Sure, in his stories their is frequent use of spacecraft, aliens and magic, but these never dominate, even when he is weaving a tale around a sci-fi or fantasy theme.
+Sure, in his stories there is frequent use of spacecraft, aliens and magic, but these never dominate, even when he is weaving a tale around a sci-fi or fantasy theme.
 Here is a quote from "Morreion", where the two are somewhat merged into one:

 Vermoulian bowed to his now uneasy guests.
 He mounted to the control belvedere, where he cast a spell of buoancy upon the palace; it rose to drift upon the morning breeze like a pinnacled cloud.
 Vermoulian consulted his Celestial almanac and made note of certain symbols; these he inscribed upon the carnelian mandate-wheel, which he set into rotation; the signs were spun off into the interflux, to elucidate a route across the universe.
 Vermoulian fired a taper and held it to the speed-incense; the palace departed; ancient Earth and the waning sun were left behind.